ubc-web-services/galactus/README.md

-UBC CLF 7.0.4 DRUPAL THEME (aka Galactus) - WORK IN PROGRESS
+UBC CLF 7.0.4 DRUPAL THEME (aka Galactus)
 =======================================

 A responsive UBC CLF (Common Look and Feel) theme for Drupal 8.
 Created by the UBC IT Web Services Department.